rl1987/trickster.dev/tricksterblog/content/post/recon-ng-modular-framework-for-osint-automation.md

 ```

 Running `show hosts` again will show us that `ip_address` column is now filled.
-Remember that each recon-ng workspace has SQLite DB associated with it?
+Internally each workspace will have SQLite database for persisting the data and
-Well, the recon-ng command line gives us a way to run SQL queries on it:
+the recon-ng command line gives us a way to run SQL queries on it:

 ```
 [recon-ng][test][resolve] > db